 CTAs (calls-to-action) are prompts for user action—usually buttons or links—and can be specifically designed to attract clicks to increase sign-ups or sales.

 Click maps show which CTAs have the most clicks, and which are getting ignored.
-You may find elements that are distracting users from seeing your main CTA, or identify an opportunity to test a new CTA in an area that’s attracting more user engagement.
+You may find that other page elements distract users from seeing your main CTA, or you might identify an opportunity to test a new CTA in an area that’s attracting more user engagement.

 3. Measure how far users scroll

 Not every user who lands on your website scrolls down to the bottom of each page, which means they might be missing important information.
-People also visit your site from many different devices and browsers, so they are not all getting to see the same information above-the-fold (the part of page visible immediately without scrolling).
+People also visit your site from many different devices and browsers, so not all of them get to see the same information above-the-fold (the part of the page that’s immediately visible without scrolling).

-Remember, you don’t have to look at scroll data on its own; compare your click maps and scroll maps to get a fuller picture of where you’re losing user attention.
+Remember, you don’t have to look at scroll data on its own; compare your click maps and scroll maps to get a full picture of where you’re losing user attention.